Nuclear Engineering

 NUC ENG 5428 Advanced Reactor Laboratory I (LAB 1.0 and LEC 2.0)

 Acquaints the student with neutron flux measurement, reactor operation, control rod calibration, reactor power measurement and neutron activation experiments.
 Experiments with the thermal column and neutron beam port are also demonstrated.
-Prerequisites: Nuc Eng 4312, Nuc Eng 3205.
+Prerequisites: Nuc Eng 4312 or 5312, Nuc Eng 3205.

-A continuation of Nuclear Engineering 4428 with experiments of a more advanced nature.
+A continuation of NUC ENG 5428 that emphasizes the research process through development of hands-on laboratory activities.
 Prerequisite: Nuc Eng 4428 or Nuc Eng 5428.

 NUC ENG 5456 Reactor Operation II (LAB 1.0)